isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-18-post-biblioasia-jan-mar-2015.md

 [On The Trail Of Francis P Ng](/vol-10/issue-4/jan-march-2015/on-the-trail)

-In her effort to republish one of our unknown literary treasures, Dr Eriko Ogihara-Schuck tracks down the elusive Francis P. Ng, author of possibly the first notable work of poetry in English by a Singapore writer.
+In her effort to republish one of our unknown literary treasures, <i>Dr Eriko Ogihara-Schuck</i> tracks down the elusive Francis P. Ng, author of possibly the first notable work of poetry in English by a Singapore writer.

 [Travelog Melayu](/vol-10/issue-4/jan-march-2015/travelog-melayu)